Anytime Safe PAC Efficient Reasoning: Deferred Discussions

 \subsection{Engineering Considerations}

 In this subsection, we discuss the practical aspects of integrating B-PAC reasoning into real-world LLM serving systems.

-\paragraph{Negligible Latency Overhead.} The computational complexity of updating threshold is $O(1)$, involving only basic arithmetic operations.
-Compared to the substantial inference latency of LRMs ranging from hundreds of milliseconds to seconds per query, the time cost of updating the threshold $\hat{u}_t$ is negligible (typically on the order of microseconds).
+\paragraph{Negligible latency overhead.} Briefly, the total system-level computational cost of B-PAC for 1000 requests is only 0.046s.
+This is because updating does not require model retraining, gradient updates, or heavy matrix multiplications.
+We only maintain quantities over a discretized threshold grid, which just involves computing the IPS estimator and performing scalar multiplications per step.
+Compared to the substantial inference latency of LRMs that ranges from hundreds of milliseconds to seconds per query, the time cost of updating the threshold $\hat{u}_t$ is negligible.

-\paragraph{Asynchronous State Management.} In high-concurrency scenarios, strict synchronization of the wealth process $K_t$ across all incoming requests may introduce lock contention.
+\paragraph{Asynchronous state management.} In high-concurrency scenarios, strict synchronization of the wealth process $K_t$ across all incoming requests may introduce lock contention.
 To address this, B-PAC reasoning can be implemented in an asynchronous manner.
 The routing decision can read the current threshold snapshot from a shared cache, while the wealth update runs in a background thread or a separate microservice upon receiving feedback.

-\paragraph{Scalability via Distributed Betting.} For large-scale services distributed across multiple clusters, maintaining a single global wealth process might be challenging.
+\paragraph{Scalability via distributed betting.} For large-scale services distributed across multiple clusters, maintaining a single global wealth process might be challenging.
 A practical engineering solution is to maintain sharded wealth processes, where different traffic segments (e.g., grouped by user tiers or domain topics) maintain their independent betting games.
 This not only solves the scalability bottleneck but also allows B-PAC to learn fine-grained routing policies tailored to specific data distributions (e.g., a ``Math'' betting process vs. a ``Creative Writing'' betting process), further enhancing overall efficiency.